Killing of Brendin Horner

 Brendin 'Choppie' Horner (c.1999 – 1 October 2020) was a 21-year-old South African farm manager for the Bloukruin Estate at Paul Roux, Free State, who was killed by a suspected stock thief or thieves.
 His body was recovered at DeRots farm outside Paul Roux, and two suspects were taken into custody.
-Horner's death heightened tensions in South Africa's ongoing farm attacks situation, and the first appearances of the two suspects at Senekal's Magistrate's Court was accompanied by protest action by political and civil rights groups, as well as far right groups that alleged Horner's murder was an example of the White genocide.
+Horner's death heightened tensions in South Africa's ongoing farm attacks situation, and the first appearances of the two suspects at Senekal's Magistrate's Court was accompanied by protest action by political and civil rights groups, as well as far right groups that alleged Horner's murder was an example of the White genocide conspiracy theory.

 Murder

 Horner was reported missing on 1 October 2020 by his girlfriend.
 After searching throughout the night he was found after daybreak on the 2nd of October by his father, Robbie, and colleague Jaco Kleingeld.
 A knife placed on top of Horner's cap led them to his body, which was found some 400 metres from his home on the DeRots farm outside Paul Roux.
 Horner was found tied to a metal fence post with a girdle and a woven, black rope around his neck.
 He had stab wounds to his head, face, shoulder, arm and hands, and appeared to have been tortured and strangled.
 Horner had injuries to his fists, which suggested that he fought back, and scrape marks on his body which suggested that he was dragged on the ground.
 The police was then called to the scene.
 The autopsy indicated strangulation as the cause of death.

 At 19:45 on Thursday evening, when Horner was likely dead, security camera footage spotted his Toyota Hilux pickup truck in Fateng Tse Ntsho township in Paul Roux.
 The next morning the pickup truck was found 15 km away at Duikfontein farm, along the N5 route to Bethlehem.
 Blood stains believed to be that of two different men were found in the vehicle.
 The morning after the murder, witnesses noticed three men with blood-stained clothes arriving from a mountain in the vicinity of the murder scene.
 On the 3rd of October police arrested two suspects, Sekwetje Isaiah Mahlamba (32) and Sekola Piet Matlaletsa (44) at Fateng tse Ntsho, a township outside Paul Roux.
 Their clothes and shoes were bloodstained and were sent for forensic tests.